Basicprogrammer10/connorcode-writing/programming/minecraft-discord-interface.md

 So the first thing I did was get the server communication working.
 This process starts with reading the config file into the Config struct.
 This config stored the path for the java executable, the folder the Minecraft server was in, the bot token, etc.
-It then starts the process and pipes its stdin and stdout, this is what is uses to interface with the serve.
+It then starts the process and pipes its stdin and stdout, this is what is uses to interface with the server.

 This approach has some benefits, but of course it also has many drawbacks.
 Some pros include working regardless of server version, and working with vanilla or heavily modded servers.